gershnik/wsdd-native/README.md

 sudo systemctl reload wsddn
 ```

-Configuration file will be at `/etc/wsddn.conf`.
+The configuration file will be at `/etc/wsddn.conf`.
 Comments inside indicate available options and their meaning.
-You can also use `man wsddn` to learn about configuration or see an online version [here][manpage] or [here](doc/wsddn.8.adoc)
+You can also use `man wsddn` to learn about configuration or see an online version [here][manpage] or [here](doc/wsddn.8.adoc).

-Daemon log can be viewed via `journalctl` as usual
+The daemon log can be viewed via `journalctl` as usual:

 ```bash
 journalctl -u wsddn
 ```

-On non-`systemd` based distributions (and Docker) you can use:
+On non-`systemd`-based distributions (and Docker) you can use:

 ```bash
 sudo /etc/init.d/wsddn start